ELY3M/woo-manage-fraud-orders/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+I am not paying fucking $99 a year for the other script....
+so I am going to add changes I needed in this nice free script.

+== Elys Changes ==
+1. Don't check woocommerce subscriptions renewals - thank you to RxLaboratory https://github.com/RxLaboratory/woo-manage-fraud-orders/commit/02687273f112e2543e1dcb92ed5bd936cbeae38f
+2.
+3.
+4.

 This plugin will add the functionality to blacklist the customer from checking out.

 == Description ==